manuganji/indiestack/schemas/README.md

-`JSONSchema` files in this folder are automatically compiled to validator functions on load.
+`JSONSchema` files in this folder are compiled to standalone functions using `pnpm run compile:schemas`.

 These are they used in validation everywhere in the stack.